agsb/f2u/docs/Collage.md

 # Collage

-## ideas and definitions of words taken around random reads of forth groups
+## ideas and definitions taken around random reads of forth groups

 "May the Forth be with you."

 ---
-## your own
+## thread: minimal core version of forth?

 "You are looking for something that doesn't exist.
 And if your objective is just to build your own, you're _really_ violating